jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 Goodman-Martinez-Thompson.

-At first,  I will implement the  three rules suggested by  Abigail and Claus Tøndering.
+At first,  I will implement the  three rules suggested by  Abigail and Claus Tøndering  for the Maya calendar,  plus two rules for  the Aztec calendar.
 Later, it  will still be possible to add  the five remaining rules mentionned by the FAMSI.
 So we will have

 * Five classes